sermore/emonlight-web/app/views/help/getting_started.html.md

 Source code is available at [github](https://github.com/sermore/emonlight).
 Features:

-* Power usage levels are read from an standard energy meter with pulse output;
+* Power usage levels are read from one or more standard energy meters with pulse output
-* Power usage is collected and sent to [emoncms.org](http://emoncms.org);
+* Power usage is collected and can be sent to your own server running [emonlight-web](http://github.com/sermore/emonlight-web) or to [emonlight demo site](emonlight.reliqs.net).
+Output for [emoncms.org](http://emoncms.org) is supported too.
+Output for [emoncms.org](http://emoncms.org) is supported too.
+* Multiple sources and multiple servers are supported
-* Able to drive a buzzer for signaling high-level usage with configurable soft and hard thresholds;
+* Able to drive a buzzer for signaling high-level usage with configurable soft and hard thresholds
-  * soft threshold: 1 to 3 intermittent beeps signal depending on proximity to time limit; default for soft limit is set to 3300 Wh with a time limit of 3 hours;
+  * soft threshold: 1 to 3 intermittent beeps signal depending on proximity to time limit; default for soft limit is set to 3300 Wh with a time limit of 3 hours
-  * hard threshold: 4 to 6 intermittent beeps signal depending on proximity to time limit; default for hard limit is set to 4000 Wh with a time limit of 4 minutes;
+  * hard threshold: 4 to 6 intermittent beeps signal depending on proximity to time limit; default for hard limit is set to 4000 Wh with a time limit of 4 minutes

 ## Hardware